-Why Rushing Through the Globe is So Last Year: Get Familiar With mastEring the skill of Slow Travel
+Why Rushing Through the Globe is So Last Year: Get Familiar With the Art of Slow Travel

 If the idea of darting through five European countries in as many days makes you break into a cold sweat, you’re not alone.
 Enter: **Slow Travel**.
-It’s the leisurely, more mindful approach to walking through that prioritizes depth over distance.
+It’s the leisurely, more mindful approach to exploring that prioritizes depth over distance.
 You may wonder, is it just a hipster fad or the cure to all travel fatigue?
-Grab your ethically sourced coffee as we look at mastering the skill of slow travel and voluntourism.
+Grab your ethically sourced coffee as we look at the art of slow travel and voluntourism.

 Embracing Slow Travel: One Woman’s of Discovery